 Is Kooyoora Ltd just part of the Anglican Church and not independent?

 No, Kooyoora Ltd is a separate legal entity with its own board of directors and staff.
-Two of the directors have links to the dioceses so that Kooyoora can have a sound understanding of how these institutions function and better provide its services.
+Kooyoora Executive Director and staff are all independent of the Anglican Church.

 Are all the directors of Kooyoora Ltd members of the Anglican Church?